 No matter where you travel, you must eat, right?
-Yes, you must, but what must you try when visiting Lisbon?
+Yes, you must, but what Lisbon food must you try when visiting Lisbon?

-First, you want to try traditional Lisbon food to ensure you have the best culinary adventure in the sunny streets.
+First, you want to try traditional Portuguese food to ensure you have the best culinary adventure in the sunny streets.

-I first encountered the traditional Portuguese custard tart called pasteis de nata in Lisbon.
+While living in Lisbon, I first encountered the traditional Portuguese custard tart called pasteis de nata.

 I had my fill at different spots enjoying these delicious custard-filled tarts.
 I found different crispy pastry bases, which you can only imagine.